dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/0_Introduction/0_2_hardware_map.md

 ## Complete Physical Hardware Stack

-# WILL BE UPDATED !!!!
+# WILL BE UPDATED !
 THIS IS NOT FINAL
+Check out the maps in chapter 1 instead!

 ```
 ┌────────────────────────────────────────────────────────────────────────────────┐